 SK Telecom has built and operates 2.79 million base stations nationwide for its wireless communication network.
 In the course of carrying out data processing works and physical maintenance of the network, workers may be exposed to human rights issues related to safety accidents and working hours.
-Network O&S, a subsidiary of SK Telecom, has continuously managed the occurrence of safety accidents at the company-wide level, inspected the status of the use of safety equipment (helmets, etc.) and carried out a campaign for safe operation of vehicles.
+Network O&S, a subsidiary of SK Telecom, has continuously managed the occurrence of safety accidents at the companywide level, inspected the status of the use of safety equipment (helmets, etc.) and carried out a campaign for safe operation of vehicles.
 In 2017, SK Telecom surveyed the monthly safety status and identified one major risk.
 Working hours, one of the global human rights issues, has recently become a major business issue in Korea as it has agreed to shorten the statutory maximum working hours (including O/T work).
 As the increase in the amount of equipment due to a change in the communication service environment could have led to an increase in the working hours, the company has systemized the registration of work status through the prior permission of the team leader during holidays or night shifts.
 Through these efforts, the company is constantly striving to create a comfortable working environment so that employees can have sufficient rest and work efficiently during working hours.

-2015 2016 2017 Work hours per person (Hours / Week) 52.9 53.2 52.6 Measures for resolution registered in the abse during rest days or nigh nteeism and tardiness r eam leader.
-Working du the team leader grants management system ring rest days or night
+2015 2016 2017 Work hours per person (Hours / Week) 52.9 53.2 52.6 Measures for resolution Instances of working during rest days or night shifts must be registered in the absenteeism and tardiness management syster and approved by the team leader.
+Working during rest days or night shifts take place after the team leader grants advance approval of the work order.